arpita201/shopease-ecommerce/README.md

-# 🛍️ ShopEase Ecommerce Website
+# 🛒 ShopEase Ecommerce Website

-A modern and responsive Ecommerce Website built with **React JS** and **Vite**.
-This project demonstrates a complete frontend shopping experience with dynamic product rendering, search, category filtering, product details, and shopping cart functionality.
+A modern React-based Ecommerce Website developed as part of the Frontend Development Internship.
+This project was built incrementally over multiple weeks by adding new features and improving the application.

 ---

-## 🚀 Live Features

-### ✅ Week 1 Features
-- Responsive Navigation Bar
-- Home Page
-- Products Listing Page
-- Product Details Page
-- Shopping Cart Page
-- Responsive Layout
-- React Router Navigation
-- Reusable Components
-- Clean UI Design

-### ✅ Week 2 Features
-- Dynamic Product Rendering using JSON
-- Product Details using Dynamic Route
-- Search Products by Name
-- Category Filter
-- Search + Filter Combined
-- Add to Cart Button
-- Remove Item from Cart
-- Quantity Update
-- Dynamic Price Calculation
-- Dynamic Subtotal
-- Dynamic Total Price
-- Responsive Design
+# 📌 Project Overview

+ShopEase is a responsive ecommerce website where users can browse products, search and filter items, view product details, and manage their shopping cart.
+The project uses local JSON data and React Context API for state management.

 ---

-# 🛠 Technologies Used
+# 🚀 Technologies Used

 - React JS
 - React Router DOM